 Chemical Incompatibilities: While S.S.
 407 tanks are pretty darn tough, they do have a few Achilles heels’.
 Some of the notable incompatibilities are common chemicals including sulfuric, hydrofluoric, and hydrochloric acids, as well as most, if not all, chlorides.

 The DOT-412 “Corrosives Cargo” tanker is the workhorse of the hazardous waste transportation fleet.
-Some are composed of lined or coated stainless steel, others are composed of fiber-reinforced polymers, but either way, they’re made to move the really nasty stuff.
+Some are composed of lined or coated stainless steel, others are composed of fiber-reinforced polymers, but either way, they’re made to move the nasty stuff.

 Common Uses: Hydrochloric acid, hydrofluoric acid, and ferric chlorides